 Investing is a great way to earn passive income—making your money work for you—and build wealth.
 There are all kinds of investment options out there; some are riskier than others.
 A few examples of investing include real estate investing, bonds, stocks, mutual funds, etc. If you haven’t invested before, talk to a financial advisor who can look at your finances and help you develop an investment portfolio.

 You can take all kinds of steps if you want to build wealth in your 30s, and even if you are older, it is never too late to start!
-Financial moves like budgeting, paying off debt, retirement planning, creating an emergency savings account, and investing can all help you build wealth!
+Financial moves like budgeting with irregular income, paying off debt, retirement planning, creating an emergency savings account, and investing can all help you build wealth!